MaxLeap/Docs/en/Android/Guide/CloudData.md

 ## Users

 At the core of many apps, there is a notion of user accounts that lets users access their information in a secure manner.
-We provide a specialized user class called LASUser that automatically handles much of the functionality required for user account management.
+We provide a specialized user class called LCUser that automatically handles much of the functionality required for user account management.

 With this class, you'll be able to add user account functionality in your app.

-LASUser is a subclass of the LASObject, and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
-All the methods that are on LASObject also exist in LASUser.
-The difference is that LASUser has some special additions specific to user accounts.
+LCUser is a subclass of the LCObject, and has all the same features, such as flexible schema, automatic persistence, and a key value interface.
+All the methods that are on LCObject also exist in LCUser.
+The difference is that LCUser has some special additions specific to user accounts.

 ### Properties

-LASUser has several properties that set it apart from LASObject:
+LCUser has several properties that set it apart from LCObject:

 username: The username for the user (required).
 password: The password for the user (required on signup).